 Isaiah 53:5 has been one of my favorite scriptures for a while now, with it’s promises of healing prophesied long before Jesus physically took all of our sins, sicknesses, sorrows, etc. on the cross.
 But obviously there is more than just physical healing mentioned.
 In fact, the verse basically summarizes the entire gospel in advance.
 My question is this.
 What is the difference between transgression and iniquity?
 It seems pretty clear that both are sin, but I also know that the Hebrew language isn’t cluttered with words that have identical meanings, and that Hebrew words tend to be rather specific and yet thorough in their meaning.

-In verse 5 the word translated transgression means to break away or revolt, to break a covenant.
+In verse five, the word translated transgression means to break away or revolt, to break a covenant.
 The one for iniquity means perversity or depravity.
 It comes from a root meaning to twist or distort.

-The sin that causes all of this was taken off our shoulders and placed on His.
+All of this was taken off our shoulders and placed on His.
 He was punished to bring us peace with God (Spiritual health) and because of His wounds we are healed (Physical and Mental health).
 Hallelujah.